MediaMath/screenshooter/README.md

 > This method makes use of the HTML tag `<input type="text" >inputText</input>`.

+---

 ####scrollPage
 ```python
 scrollPage(driver, view, function)
 ```
-This method makes a call to screenshot and the arguments `driver`, `view`, and `function` are passed to it.
+Args:
+- `driver`, `view`, `function`: passed into `enterElement(driver, view, function)`

 This method will scroll the length of the viewable page (what you see on your screen) and then take a screenshot, doing this repeatedly until the entire page has been scrolled.
 Use this in conjunction with `getPage` to route to a specific page and screenshot every part of it.

+---

 ##Limitations

 ##History

 ###TO-DO
-- [ ] Update Readme
+- [x] Update Readme
 - [x] Reorganize Readme
-- [ ] Update wording/structure of [Differ](#differ)
+- [x] Update wording/structure of [Differ](#differ)
 - [x] Rename Screenshot to Differ
+- [ ] Add and configure setup.py
+- [ ] Get everything ready for pip

 ####Things that should be added to Readme
 - [x] How to setup virtual environment